openmusic-project/openmusic-project.github.io/openmusic/doc/om-manual/Control.md

   * the sequential organization of these tasks during the execution of a program.

 In other words, the user can control what is done, and how it is done during an evaluation.
 OM offers a series of control modules designed to define this control accurately.

-References :

-Contents :
+## Contents :

   * [OpenMusic Documentation](OM-Documentation)
   * [OM User Manual](OM-User-Manual)